 In the embrace AI camp there are those educators, who believe assessment needs to adjust to the use of AI and not just focus on detection.

 One of the arguments put forward by the embrace AI camp is to change assessment strategies and move up the Bloom’s taxonomy.
-This is mainly being led by the Higher Education (HE) sectors where the use of AI is recognised and seen as an aid to developing skills, particularly critical thinking skills and critical thinking skills applied in the use of LLMs AI as a ‘thought partner’.
+This is mainly being led by the Higher Education (HE) sector where the use of AI is recognised and seen as an aid to developing skills, particularly critical thinking skills and critical thinking skills applied in the use of AI as a ‘thought partner’.
 This is fine for HE; but what about Level 3 and below, which covers most vocational qualifications?
 Moving up the Bloom’s taxonomy would make the qualifications more demanding, meeting neither learner or employer needs and ultimately moving the qualification up the Level scale.

 Another approach, which is part-detection and part-assessment strategy, is to build personal and work experience into assessment, which loosely comes under the term ‘authentic assessment’.
 The most AI-proof assessment strategy is direct observation (it is near impossible for a learner to use AI to fake this and in an online context this can be done via real-time video).
-However, one of the principles of good assessment is manageability and at The Skills Network we pride ourselves in delivering asynchronistic learning to those who face barriers to traditional learning methods: those who work shifts, have care responsibilities, difficulty with transport, Learners with Learning Difficulties and/or Disabilities (LLDD) barriers to learning etc. Adding to the assessment process burden would just exclude these groups further.
+However, one of the principles of good assessment is manageability and at The Skills Network we pride ourselves in delivering asynchronistic learning to those who face barriers to traditional learning methods: those who work shifts, have care responsibilities, difficulty with transport, Learners with Learning Difficulties and/or Disabilities (LLDD) etc. Adding to the assessment process burden would just exclude these groups further.

 We need ‘authentic assessment’ methods that don’t exclude these groups.
 In research by NCFE and The Open University on how resilient different types of assessment questions are to AI (Developing Robust Assessment in the Light of Generative AI Developments, 2024) which covered Level 3 qualifications, researchers found that reflection on work practice was a fairly robust assessment strategy against AI and this can be applied within an online learning context.